Core Concepts of Revenue Recognition

 Revenue recognition is an accounting principle and process for reporting revenue.
-Zuora provides revenue recognition options for subscriptions services through its Zuora Revenue feature.
+Zuora provides revenue recognition options for subscription services through its Zuora Finance - Revenue feature.
 This article explains the core concepts that influence revenue recognition.

 Revenue recognition allows companies to recognize the monetary value of a contract over a period of time as the revenue is realized and earned (when goods are delivered or services rendered).
 Businesses can differentiate and report on several types of revenue, including: